IgnisDa/ryot/docs/content/importing.md

 # Importing

 Importing is meant to be a one-time operation.
 They are irreversible.
 Ryot supports importing media from a number of sources.
-To start importing, go to the settings page and select the "Imports" tab.
+To start importing, click on the "Importing" section in the sidebar.

 ## MediaTracker